-Among the benefits and advantages of assuming a position with the Office of Chief Counsel is the opportunity to excel in a work culture that is more than the sum of its parts.
+Among the benefits of assuming a position with the Office of Chief Counsel is the opportunity to excel in a work culture that is more than the sum of its parts.
 Here, you will find a commitment to provide a balance to your working and personal life...and the ability to offer many benefits that are every bit as competitive as those available at leading private sector firms.
 In fact, more often than not, our benefits exceed private sector offerings.

+Salary at Entry Level

 For instance, consider the following:

-Salary at Entry Level

-Appointments under the Honors Program are made at a GS-11, Step 8 for J.D. applicants and a GS-12, Step 4 for LL.M. applicants (see enclosed salary table).
-Recruitment bonuses and payment of travel for call back interviews may also be available for exceptionally qualified candidates.

-Promotion Policy

-Attorneys appointed at GS-11 or GS-12 are eligible for promotion to the next higher grade annually.
-A GS-14 represents the level that can be reached via annual promotion.
-Promotion to higher grades is based on merit.
+Appointments under the Honors Program are made at a GS 11, Step 8 for J.D. applicants and a GS 12, Step 4 for LL.M. applicants (see enclosed salary table).
+Promotion Policy Attorneys appointed at GS 11 or GS 12 are eligible for promotion to the next higher grade annually.
+A GS 14 represents the level that can be reached via annual promotion.
+Promotion to higher grades is competitive.
+Locality Pay Locality pay is reviewed and adjusted on a regular basis dependent on local labor market conditions.
+Awards Program The Office of Chief Counsel has a generous awards program.

-Locality Pay

-Locality pay is reviewed and adjusted on a regular basis dependent on local labor market conditions.

-Awards Program

-The Office of Chief Counsel has a generous awards program.
 Employees may receive cash awards for superior performance or special achievements.

-Annual & Sick Leave

-You will start out by earning four hours of annual leave and four hours of sick leave every two weeks.
+Leave Program You will start out by earning four hours of annual leave and four hours of sick leave every two weeks.
 After three years, you will earn six hours of annual leave every two weeks.
 After 15 years, you will earn eight hours of annual leave every two weeks.

-Flexible Work Schedules

-You may be able to take advantage of flexible or compressed work schedules.
+In addition, the government-wide leave program allows you to donate your annual leave for use by other Federal employees and to request the use of donated leave if you face a personal medical emergency.
+Absences due to maternity/paternity reasons are generally approved for periods between four and six months.
+An employee may use a combination of sick leave, annual leave, and leave without pay to cover this absence.
+Flexible Work Schedules You may be able to take advantage of flexible or compressed work schedules.
 You may also elect to earn credit hours.
 Once earned, employees can use credit hours to be absent from work for short periods of time for personal reasons.

-Holiday Leave
+Holiday Leave "[A] few early years at the IRS is a big boost to a tax lawyer's career."
 There are ten paid holidays annually.
-The President of the United States may also declare other holidays in recognition of special events.
+The President of the United States may also declare other holidays in recognition of special events. - The Wall Street Journal, October 10, 2006.

-Retirement Plan

-The Federal Employees' Retirement System provides a basic government pension, social security coverage and a thrift savings plan which is similar to a private sector 401(k) plan.

-Insurance Plans

-Employees can choose from a variety of health insurance plans and the government pays a substantial portion of the cost.
-Group-term life insurance and longterm care insurance plans are also available.
+Retirement Plan The Federal Employees' Retirement System provides a basic government pension, social security coverage, and a thrift savings plan which is similar to a private sector 401(k) plan.
+The government matches up to 5% of the employees' salary to the thrift savings plan.
+Insurance Plans Employees can choose from a variety of health insurance plans and the government pays a substantial portion of the cost.
+Group-term life insurance, longterm care insurance, vision, and dental plans are also available.
+In addition, flexible spending accounts for health care and for dependent care expenses are available to employees.

-Transportation Subsidy

-The Office of Chief Counsel will help pay for your public transportation commuting costs.
-Since 2002, those who commute via public transportation are eligible to receive a subsidy.

-Kenneth Klein